srija-hub30/Password-manager/README.md

 🔐 Security Features
 1. Client-side Encryption
  Encrypt all credentials before storing
-Derive the encryption key from the master password using PBKDF2 or Argon2 Use a random, per-user salt stored unencrypted in localStorage
+Derive the encryption key from the master password
+Use a random, per-user salt stored unencrypted in localStorage

 2. No Plaintext Password Storage